funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-event-listeners.md

 The object passed from the other window.

 `origin`
 The origin of the window that sent the message at the time `postMessage` was called.
 This string is the concatenation of the protocol and `"://"`, the host name if one exists, and `":"` followed by a port number if a port is present and differs from the default port for the given protocol.
-Examples of typical origins are https://example.org (implying port 443), http://example.net (implying port 80), and http://example.com:8080.
+Examples of typical origins are https://example.org/ (implying port 443), http://example.net/ (implying port 80), and http://example.com:8080/.
+The origin will always put the `/` at the end so make sure you include that in your compare.

 Note that this origin is not guaranteed to be the current or future origin of that window, which might have been navigated to a different location since postMessage was called.

-In our examples we use a placeholder of `https://wallet.funfair.io` but yours should have the correct, valid origin for the Wallet environment you're pointing to within your iframes.
+You should always check that its `https://wallet.funfair.io/` sending the post messages to be sure its came from us.

 `source`
 A reference to the window object that sent the message.
 You can use this to establish two-way communication between two windows with different origins.